Gronis/OpenEcs/README.md

 The systems are updated in the same order as they are added.

 ###Error handling
-Any runtime errors should be handled by exceptions inside the ecs::exception namespace.
-The current exceptions are
+Any runtime errors should be handled by static or runtime assertions.

-* RedundantComponentException - When adding component (using add) when component exists already
-* RedundantSystemException - When adding system when system exists already
-* MissingComponentException - When accessing or removing missing component
-* MissingSystemException - When accessing or removing missing system
-* InvalidEntityException - When using an invalid entity

 ##Extra feature's
 Aside from the normal usage of bitmasks for Component recognition and storing components in a vector for cache